 “To stroll up and down the grocery aisles of that store is to reconnect with the people and the lands and the tastebuds of those brothers and sisters and to partake, however vicariously, in meals being planned and prepared at that very moment in millions and millions of homes everywhere in the hemisphere.”

 In a sense, the “Russian” supermarkets are similar.
 Located in Charlottenburg, Lichtenberg, Marzahn and around the city, they sell products from all over the former Soviet Union and even the satellite states.
 There will be always be an array of wine, invariably from Georgia, “shampanskoye” and vodka, dairy products from Poland, two-litre plastic bottles of kvas and the tarragon lemonade Tarkhun.
 There will be roasted buckwheat, oats, and semolina, often from Ukraine.
 Jars of pickled cucumbers, tomatoes, mushrooms, of course.
 Tins of sprats and herring, jars of caviar, and less expensive fish roe.
 Finally, to give the right finishing touch to dishes, there are spice mixes from Uzbekistan and Georgia (khmeli suneli has been translated charmingly as “spices for aliens” and apparently contains “ground mayor” whereas in actual fact it is an intoxicating mix of blue fenugreek, coriander, marigold and more).
 The people who shop in these stores might have Russian, Ukrainian, Armenian, or Azerbaijani origins.
 Depending on their age, they may have fled the Soviet Union or Putin’s Russia.
 They could also be so-called Russia Germans, who might have come here in the 1970s or 80s or perhaps after the collapse of the Soviet Union.
-They could also be so-called “quota refugee” Jews who came in the 1990s.
+Or they could be so-called “quota refugee” Jews who came in the 1990s.
 Or people from the LGBTQ community, who chose to live here as Russia became increasingly homophobic.
-What many customers share is the Russian language and certain dishes, which those who grew up in the Soviet era will have eaten more or less willingly.
+What many customers share is the Russian language and certain dishes, which those who grew up in the Soviet era will have eaten more - or less - willingly.

 Just as an “Asia” shop will often sell products from India, Pakistan, Korea, Japan, China and more, these “Russia” shops convey a false sense that these products are interchangeable, that people in the former Soviet Union are all “Russian” and eat the same food.
 This is the result of imperialism and Russification policies.
 The war in Ukraine is a bitter continuation of a longstanding attitude.